grzegorzmazur/yacas/new_docs/reference_manual/controlflow.rst

       In> Function() f1(x,y);
       Out> False;

-   This defines a function {FirstOf} which returns the first element of a list.
+   This defines a function ``FirstOf`` which returns the first element of a list.
 Equivalent definitions would be ``FirstOf(_list) <-- list[1]`` or ``FirstOf(list) := list[1]``::